The Tuning fork

 What is a tuning fork?

-Fundamentally, a tuning fork is a two-pronged fork, that when struck, creates vibration energy, which in turn creates a sound.
-This sound can be set to a specific pitch, based on the size, shape and mass of the prongs.
-Generally, the longer the prongs, the lower the tone will be, this is because the prong takes longer to vibrate back and forth, therefore, moving slower and consequently generating lower tones – the opposite effect happens when the prongs are shorter.
+The frequency of a tuning fork is created from its size, shape and mass.
+Generally, the longer the prongs, the lower the pitch will be, this is because the prongs take longer to vibrate back and forth, therefore, generating lower tones – the opposite effect happens when the prongs are shorter.

 How to use a tuning fork

 A tuning fork is very simple to use.
-To create the pitch simply hold the fork loosely between your finger and thumb, then strike the side of either prong against any firm, non-metallic surface.
+To create the pitch simply hold the handle of the fork between your finger and thumb, then strike the side of either prong against any firm, non-metallic surface, such as a Ragg Rubber Block.
 The fork should then be withdrawn from the striking surface immediately, and the prolonged sound of the note will be easily heard when held at the side of the ear.
-To increase the volume giving off from the tuning fork, simply stand the fork on a table, or on any natural resonator – or for highly increased sound, try the fork on one of our resonator boxes.

 Tuning an instrument is simple with a tuning fork.
 If we use the guitar as an example.
-Strike your John Walker tuning fork, then place the forks bottom on the guitar to ressonate the sound.
-Once the tuning fork is resonating the sound, play the note matching the pitch on the tuning fork (E.g. if the fork is A 440Hz, play an A on the guitar) and tune the guitar to the sound of the fork.
-There’s multiple videos online on how to use a tuning fork – like this one.
+Strike your John Walker tuning fork, then place the bottom of the fork on the guitar to resonate the sound.
+Once the tuning fork is resonating the sound, play the note matching the pitch on the tuning fork (E.g. if the fork is A 440Hz, play an A on the guitar) and adjust the guitar to the sound of the fork.